 National security considerations for New Zealand include state and armed conflict, transnational organised crime, cyber security incidents, natural hazards, biosecurity events and pandemics.

-Taking such a broad approach to risk identification and risk response requires flexible and adaptable national security architecture [link to governance structure section].
+Taking such a broad approach to risk identification and risk response requires flexible and adaptable national security architecture.
 New Zealand’s capacity to deal with the full range of national security challenges requires the system to be integrated, able to leverage partnerships between government agencies, local government, private companies, and individuals.